IuliiaZaitova/code_slingers/README.md

-    - Install the virtual Environment
+    -Install the virtual Environment

     ```
     pip install virtualenv

     ```

-    - Create the virtual environment
+    -Create the virtual environment

     ```
     virtualenv <name of env> --python /usr/bin/python3 or <path to your python if its not the mentioned one>

     ```

-    - run this script to set up the initial directory required, to download all the files and set up the git for image captioning.(Recommended)
+    -run this script to set up the initial directory required, to download all the files and set up the git for image captioning.(Recommended)

     ```
     chmod +x initialization_script.sh